March 30, 2022

 Here’s the truth behind some of the most common life insurance misunderstandings.
 By debunking these myths, you’ll have a better understanding of how to get the most out of life insurance.

-Life insurance through your employer is a pleasant perk.
-But it’s not your only option.
+Life insurance through your employer is certainly a perk.
+But it might not be enough coverage.
+However, it’s not your only option.

-Darren Devine is a Sun Life Financial advisor and president of Devine & Associates Financial Services Inc. in Guelph, Ontario.
-“When it comes to workplace insurance policies, you don’t own the plan,” he explains.
-“The company does and they have the right to change it at any moment.”
+“When it comes to workplace insurance policies, you don’t own the plan,” explains Darren Devine, Sun Life advisor and president of Devine & Associates Financial Services Inc. “The company does.
+And they have the right to change it at any moment.”

 That means changes in your employer’s plan could leave you with inadequate coverage just when you need it most.
 You may have options to convert your workplace insurance to another, private, life insurance plan.
 That conversion can have limited features and benefits compared to privately owned plans.
 This means your converted plan may not offer the exact coverage you want.
 Locking in private life insurance gives you more control and stability, so your coverage is there when you need it.